tyrerodr/GreenAreaDetectionWithDrones/README.md

 ### 4. Result Analysis

-- **Green Area Percentage Calculation**: Estimation of the green area detected compared to the original masks.
+- **Green Area Percentage Calculation**: Estimation of the detected green area relative to the total number of pixels in the image.
 - **Comparison and Adjustments**: Comparison of results and adjustments to improve model precision.

 <p align="center">